dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## 5 Most / Least Similar Departments

-Pick a subject and see which 5 other subjects are the most and least similar:
+Pick a subject and see which 5 other subjects are the most and least like it:

 <select class="ui search selection dropdown" id="pick-subject">
 </select>